Common Questions about BYU CAPS Internship

 Do I have to convert to the LDS religion or will I be pressured to do so for this internship?

 Absolutely not!
 There will be no pressure to convert.
 Furthermore, as a rule, there is no proselytizing to the interns.
-In fact, religious differences in our interns are something that we see as a great benefit towards diversity.
-Therefore, we highly prize and value spiritual and religious diversity, including those who do not identify as religious/spiritual.
+In fact, religious differences in our interns are something that we see as a great asset towards diversity.
+Therefore, we highly prize and value spiritual and religious diversity, including applicants who do not identify as religious/spiritual.

-However, given that the population of the student body at BYU is predominantly Latter-Day Saints (LDS, Mormon), our interns have often found it helpful to become familiar with some basic theology and practices in order to increase the cultural competency with our populations.
+However, given that the population of the student body at BYU is predominantly Latter-Day Saints (LDS, Mormon), our interns have often found it helpful to become familiar with some basic theology and practices in order to increase their cultural competency when working clinically with BYU students.
 If you don't know much about Mormons, no need to worry, we provide training to help you learn more about the Mormon culture within the BYU internship.
 A great multicultural benefit to our training site is that you will gain the opportunity to work with numerous religious clients.

 Have you had interns who are not LDS?